johnpaulkiser/lamport-256/README.md

 alias lamp='python location/of/lamport_256.py'
 ```

-Now you can run the script more concisely.
+Now you can run the script more concisely
 ```bash
 lamp generate_keys
 ```

-To specify where to save keys use the appropriate options.
+To specify where to save keys use the appropriate options
 ```bash
 lamp generate_keys --priv location/to/save/key --pub location/to/save/key
 ```

-Sign a message.
+Sign a message
 ```bash
 lamp sign --priv location/of/private/key --msg 'Hello, world' > signature.txt